 - Colonial Heights Courthouse, Colonial Heights, VA: This new 56,850 sf building designed by Moseley Architects and Enteros Design includes a public entrance with security checkpoint, courtrooms, administrative space, prisoner holding area, and vehicular sallyport.
 This project was complete in September 2013 and attained LEED-NC Silver certification in December 2015.

-- James City County Police Department Headquarters and Forensics Facility, Williamsburg, VA: This new 47,000 sf two-story facility which houses the police headquarters as well as a forensics lab was complete in 2011.
-SDC provided LEED documentation assistance to enable this building to exceed the stated goal of LEED-NC Silver-level certification, achieving LEED-NC Gold in July 2013.
+- James City County Law Enforcement Center, Williamsburg, VA: This 47,000 sf two-story facility, which houses the police headquarters as well as a forensics lab, was complete in 2011.
+SDC provided LEED documentation assistance to David A Nice Builders to enable this building to exceed the stated goal of LEED-NC Silver-level certification, achieving LEED-NC Gold in July 2013.

 - Arthur Capper Community Center, Washington, DC: This new 27,487 sf community center designed by Torti Gallas Urban provides a daycare facility, recreation center, computer lab, gym, game room, and meeting / classroom space for the residence of DC’s Southeast Waterfront.
 It won the ENR Mid-Atlantic Best Government / Public Building Award in 2016, and achieved LEED-NC Gold-level certification in March 2017.

 - Elkridge Library and Senior Center, Elkridge, MD: This project designed by Grimm + Parker renovated the existing 17,000 sf and provided a new 28,000 sf addition to provide space for a library, senior center, and DIY education center, where visitors can experiment with home repairs, gardening, and bicycle repairs.
 This project achieved Gold certification in 2018 and was awarded the USGBC Wintergreen Award in 2019.